- Translating the Application

 &).
 When the user presses

 X is the accelerator character, the associated control (button, edit box, menu, etc.) receives the focus (cursor moves to it, etc.).
 The accelerator character should be unique for each screen (window).
-It can be difficult to maintain this also, as the dialogs often use strings from different sources.
-So you’ll probably require several attempts to get it right.
+It can be difficult to achieve, as dialogs often use strings from different sources.
+You’ll probably need several attempts to get it right.

 Also, please, if you encounter strange sequences like